savo92/opbeat-php-backwardcompatible/README.md

 3. Invoke OpbeatInitializer::load with the first parameter as FALSE (boolean) - it will check dependencies and settings
 4. Use the interfaces provided by the initializer:
     * sendStandardPhpError which receives the same params provided by set\_error\_handler
-    * sendPrettyError which receives an error msg, an error level (fatal, error, debug, notice) and a cleaned trace (please see the
+    * sendPrettyError which receives an error msg, an error level (fatal, error, warning, info, debug) and a cleaned trace (please see the
     Opbeat Public API documentation)
     * sendException which receives an \\Exception object